A clerical check (service 1) of a marked paper makes sure:

 Once you have submitted a review of marking or moderation, if you wish to amend or cancel your request:

-If you request a cancellation and it is accepted, you will be charged 50% of the original fee.
+If you request a cancellation and it is accepted, you won't be charged.

 When your review is complete, you will receive an email to let you know when a new outcome is available to view on Interchange: